 With more than ten years into Natural living, most of Thannal’s time and effort is spent in spreading Natural Building Awareness.
 It’s time to take steps in addressing other areas of Natural Living as well.
 We are attempting to create a model farm that aims to create natural farming awareness among our local village farmers.
 Awareness in the forms of sowing native seeds, applying traditional farming methods, selling diverse varieties locally, creating a direct farmer market can go a long way in questioning the current Food Industry.

 Importantly, Natural Building and Natural Farming cannot be seen as two separate entities, rather ones that are integrated closely.
 Farmers starting to grow the admixtures, they need for Natural Building in their farms has been a long-term vision of Thannal.
-With 35 cents of Farm land in our Campus, we have begun the necessary works for such an integrated model of Thannal Natural Building Grove (TNBG).
+With 35 cents of Farmland on our Campus, we have begun the necessary works for such an integrated model of Thannal Natural Building Grove (TNBG).

-The history of organic farming movement in Tamilnadu was sowed by Nammalvar, who had dedicated his life for traditional, natural farming.
+The history of the organic farming movement in Tamilnadu was sowed by Nammalvar, who had dedicated his life to traditional, natural farming.
 His like-minded followers are taking forward this righteousness through organizations like Vanagam and Semmai Vanam.
 Taking blessings from Nammalvar ayya, Pamayan ayya, Senthamizhan anna and…, we’re starting on this venture, to encourage more people towards Natural Living.
-As a student of farming in Marudam Farm School, I take responsibility in sharing their objective and following their paths to a common vision.
+As a student of farming at Marudam Farm School, I take responsibility for sharing their objectives and following their paths to a common vision.

-The 35-cent farm land is segmented into different areas in site.
+The 35-cent farmland is segmented into different areas on site.
 Vegetable crop beds are planned for 4.5 cents and Rice or Millet area is left for 4.5 cents.
 There are two layers of trees to include diverse insects and snakes – Forest and Taste Forest for 9 cents.
 (Refer to the video for a tour of the farm).
 Orange and Green lines indicate the two layers of the Living fence, yet to be planned.
-Other segments of remaining 17 cents will be explained in the coming articles.
+Other segments of the remaining 17 cents will be explained in the coming articles.

 History of our land – Water planning

-Our site in Tiruvannamalai is drought prone.
-Our present soil condition indicates a lack of moisture, and hence Rain water harvesting, and water table management is of critical importance in our land.
+Our site in Tiruvannamalai is drought-prone.
+Our present soil condition indicates a lack of moisture, and hence Rainwater harvesting, and water table management is of critical importance in our land.
 First and foremost, we analyzed the contours and the natural slope of our land.
 We planned the water in such a way that it fully fills into our water sources and only then the excess water would flow out of the site.
 The area at a higher slope is hence planned as a forest area so that water is absorbed into the ground by the roots and released slowly.
-Rain water recharge pits of 15’x4’ are dug strategically to collect the flowing rain water.
+Rainwater recharge pits of 15’x4’ are dug strategically to collect the flowing rainwater.
 The pits are filled with cocopeat to hold and retain the water inside.
-This step will have huge impact on the underground water table in the coming years.
+This step will have a huge impact on the underground water table in the coming years.